Louisiana Law Presumes Fault, But There Are Exceptions to the Rule

-- Request a copy of the police report when it’s ready to see if the following driver may have been drunk or if there are other details that can help establish their fault in causing the crash.
+- Request a copy of the police report when ready to see if the following driver may have been drunk or if other details can help establish their fault in causing the crash.

 What If You’re the Following Driver in a Rear-End Collision?